MedCompUnipd/Comparative_genomics_hybrid_pipeline/README.md

 - **Polishing**: Racon, Medaka, BWA, Pilon

+- **Differential analysis**: Hisat2, featureCounts

 ## ✅ Requirements
 - Bash (Linux environment)
 - Conda or Miniconda installed
 - Compatible bioinformatics tools installed and accessible in your $PATH (**read the SetupEnvironments file**)
+- R Studio (only for differential analysis and graphical representation)

 ## 🚀 Running the Pipeline